jsmnbom/webextension-manifest-loader/README.md

 All properties can use the target vendor feature, but only some properties will be resolved by webpack.
 These are currently: (if you need more please open an issue or PR)

-Please see the [src/interfaces.ts -> Manifest]() interface for these currently supported properties.
+Please see the [src/interfaces.ts -> Manifest](https://github.com/jsmnbom/webextension-manifest-loader/blob/main/src/interfaces.ts#L5) interface for these currently supported properties.

 ### Are there any known limitation or problems?

 - Does not resolve imports in localizable property values (ones starting with \_\_MSG\_).
 - Does not work with webpack's \[hash\], this should be okay as it's not really needed for webextensions.
+- Webpack doesn't display progress for child compilers (like spawn-loader) correctly.

 ## Related and thanks